Image

 At Combs Waterkotte, our manslaughter defense attorneys approach every Shelby County, MO manslaughter case with urgency, precision, and a commitment to results.
 From the moment we take your case, our focus is on protecting your rights, controlling the narrative, and building the strongest defense possible.

-Shelby County, MO manslaughter cases are often won or lost based on early evidence.
-We act quickly to secure critical materials such as police reports, witness statements, surveillance footage, and forensic evidence before it can be lost, altered, or overlooked.
-In complex cases, such as fatal accidents or firearm incidents in Shelby County, MO, this early investigation is essential to uncovering the full story.
+In Shelby County, MO manslaughter cases, timing can be decisive.
+We move quickly to gather and preserve key evidence, including police reports, witness statements, surveillance footage, and forensic findings, before it is lost or compromised.
+In complex cases involving fatal accidents or firearm-related incidents in Shelby County, MO, this early work is essential to uncovering critical details and building a strong defense.

 Aggressive Negotiation and Trial Preparation